Compliance gaining: Techniques

-The study of compliance gaining has been central in the development of many commonly used or heard of techniques.
-The following techniques are a few of what has evolved as a product of the study of compliance gaining strategies.
-Note, many of these techniques have been empirically documented increasing compliance.
+The study of compliance gaining has contributed significantly to the development of many commonly used and widely recognized techniques.
+The following are some of the techniques that have evolved from research on compliance-gaining strategies.
+Many of these techniques have been empirically documented to increase compliance.

 Foot-in-the-door (FITD)

 With research starting in 1966 by Freedman & Fraser, foot-in-the door is one of the earliest and most researched compliance gaining techniques.
 This technique gains compliance by making a smaller easy request then a larger more difficult request at a later time.
 The smaller request is usually one that would be widely accepted without scrutiny.
 The larger request is usually the actual the task or goal wanted to be completed.

 Effectivity

 Freedman and Fraser thought that after satisfying the smaller initial request, if the person was not forced to do then they must be "the type of person who fulfills such requests".

 The smaller task/request should relate to the larger request and not be trivial.
 For the foot-in-the-door technique to be successful it must generate the self-aware "I am the kind of person who fulfills this type of request" other wise known as the self-perception theory.
 Other studies found that if the initial request is easy but unusual or bizarre, it would also generate the foot-in-the-door effectiveness.
 This idea was developed further into the Disrupt-Then-Reframe technique.

-There are other reasons besides the self-perception theory that makes the foot-in-the-door technique successful.
+There are other reasons, besides self-perception theory, that contribute to the effectiveness of the foot-in-the-door technique.

 Consistency – Cialdini and Guadagno, Asher, and Demaine believe that what makes people want to fulfill larger request is the need to be consistent.

 The Norm to Help Others – Harris believed that after the first request, the norm to help others becomes clear.
 It only becomes evident after the person reviews his or her reason why they completed the original request.

 Satisfying the First Request – Crano and Sivacek thought what made the technique so effective was personal satisfaction.
 "The person learns that the fulfillment of request brings the reward of a positive experience.
 One may assume that the likelihood that satisfaction of this type appears willi increase if the person has to react to something unusual that awakens his or her mindfulness, and will decrease in situations in which the person reacts automatically and habitually".